Home / Blog / The Correct Way to Fix Software Bugs Fast

 Current Result: The edit page opens in a new tab.

 A short but good one: make a screenshot of the current result, and attach it to the issue.
-If you still think you need to open Paint to do that, here’s a list of free tools which will create screenshots for you very quickly.
+If you still think you need to open Paint to do that, here’s a list of free tools that will create screenshots for you very quickly.

 If you can, please highlight the areas you’re talking about with red arrows or circles.
 Don’t ever write on the screenshots as the text can not be copied.
 Use the issue itself to describe the problem.